Why should I use anti-virus software?

 For University-owned Computers

-The university has licensed System Center Endpoint Protection for use on university-owned computers.
-Installation guides are available:
+The university has licensed System Center Endpoint Protection installed on all university-owned computers.
+For more information contact email@example.com.

 For Personally-owned Computers

 For personally-owned computers, there are a number of free anti-virus software products that are available for your use.

 - Windows - We recommend the use of the free Microsoft Security Essentials anti-virus software.
 See the Microsoft Security Essentials webpage for more information and to download the software.